-Attitudes and norms The 1945-1949 French and US occupation might have led to persistent differences in attitudes and norms.
+Attitudes and norms The 1945-49 French and US occupation might have led to persistent differences in attitudes and norms.
 We examine this possibility using individual responses to questions related to attitudes and norms in the SOEP.
-Table D5, Panel B shows our estimates based on the sample of individuals who at the time of the survey had lived in Baden-Württemberg for at least five years.
-We find no statistically significant
+Table 7, Panel B shows our estimates based on the sample of individuals who at the time of the survey had lived in Baden-Württemberg for at least five years.
+We find no statistically significant differences in general interest in politics or the leaning towards a specific party between

-&lt;sup>28These tax rates are customarily expressed as multiples of a state-wide base rate.
+30These tax rates are customarily expressed as multiples of a state-wide base rate.

-&lt;sup>29We reproduce the available data in Figure D5.
+31We reproduce the available data in Figure E4.
 Note that this data represents official food rations, not the amount of food that was available to the population.
 The evidence in Kesternich et al. (2015) suggests that this distinction matters.
-Using the Survey of Health, Ageing and Retirement in Europe (SHARE), they find no significant difference in self-reported hunger between the 1945-1949 French and US occupation zones, whether or not they control for the official caloric intake.
+Using the Survey of Health, Ageing and Retirement in Europe (SHARE), they find no significant difference in self-reported hunger between the 1945-49 French and US occupation zones, whether or not they control for the official caloric intake.
 A potential explanation is that the actual availability of food depended on local agricultural conditions.
 In this case, the availability of food might not differ significantly in narrowly defined local areas, such as the one we focus on here.

-&lt;sup>30To ensure a large enough sample in the relevant age ranges we look at French and US occupation zones in Baden-Württemberg and three bordering states-Bavaria, Hesse, and Rhineland-Palatine.
+32To ensure a large enough sample in the relevant age ranges we look at French and US occupation zones in Baden-Württemberg and three bordering states-Bavaria, Hesse, and Rhineland-Palatine.

-&lt;sup>31Moreover, in Table 2, we found no spatial discontinuity in university education in 1970 at the border between the 1945-1949 French and US occupation zones in South-West Germany.
-In Appendix Table D6, we show that there also was no spatial discontinuity in 1970 in the population share with an upper-secondary school degree or a vocational school degree.
+33Moreover, in Table 2, we found no spatial discontinuity in university education in 1970 at the border between the 1945-49 French and US occupation zones in South-West Germany.
+In Appendix Table 4, we show that there also was no spatial discontinuity in 1970 in the population share with an upper-secondary school degree or a vocational school degree.